30' PRO-Tect DIY Plug-in Heating Cable for Pipes, Constant Wattage (7W/ft), 120V

 No, as long as it's properly installed.
 However, improper installation, use, and/or maintenance of electrical heating cable can cause fires, electric shock, and/ or frozen pipes.

-How does a heat tape for pipes work?
+How warm does heat tape for pipes get?

 View all 14 Questions and Answers